pypr-2021/w04-workshop/README.md

 ## Task 2: make some plots!

-Now, all the grades should in a NumPy array, with each row corresponding to a student and each column to an assignment.
+Now, all the grades should be in a NumPy array, with each row corresponding to a student and each column to an assignment.
 To get a general view of the class' results, for example, we could plot some histograms.

 - Search the matplotlib documentation to find out how to plot histograms -- it's available at [matplotlib.org](https://matplotlib.org/).
 Remember that you can use your favourite search engine to search the documentation -- for example, you could search Google for `histogram site:matplotlib.org`.
 - Plot a histogram of the grades for **each** assignment (each column in the data).
 This will tell you how many students in the class got a certain grade, for all 4 assignments.